Billy Frank Jr. Salmon Coalition Mission Statement

-Provide Diverse Leadership to Achieve Salmon Recovery and Preserve Fisheries through Advocacy and Education
+To Provide Diverse Leadership to Achieve Salmon Recovery and Fisheries Preservation Through Advocacy and Education.

 - Revise habitat standards for the Growth Management Act (GMA) and other resource protection guidelines from one of No Net Loss (NNL) to one of Net Gain (NG), understanding that status quo conditions do not support recovery objectives.

 - Consistency in protecting and restoring riparian conditions across state and federal programs, guidelines and rules.

 - Development of a statewide permit tracking system to create transparency, accountability and efficiency in tracking permitted land use decisions.